 From a very young age, Daniel felt called to continue his family’s proud commitment to the game of chess.
 When he was 6 years old, Daniel learned the rules of the game by watching his father and older brother play.
 It didn’t take long for the future International Master to develop a sincere love of chess, and by the age of 7, he was competing regularly in tournaments.
 By age 10, Daniel became a USCF expert; the following year, he became the youngest National Master in the United States.
 At age 12, he represented the United States at the World Youth Chess Championship in Cannes, France.
 He would go on to represent the United States team in three additional international competitions.

-Over the years, Daniel would achieve other successes in the game of chess; he earned the FIDE Master title in 1999, won the Pan American Championship in 1999, and became the youngest winner of the Florida State Championship at 16.
-After earning the International Master title in 2005, he became the US Junior Closed Champion.
-The following year, he finished in 6th place at the US Open Championship (ahead of 30 Grandmasters).
+Over the years, Daniel would achieve other successes in the game of chess; he earned the FIDE Master (FM) title in 1999 after winning the Pan American Championship, and became the youngest winner of the Florida State Championship at 16.
+After earning the International Master (IM) title in 2005, he became the US Junior Closed Champion.
+The following year, he finished in 6th place at the US Championship (ahead of 30 Grandmasters).
 In 2009, Daniel became the Texas State Champion.

 Nellie Naidoo (Director of T.H.Rogers Chess Program)